ParkSY0919/ColorKit/README.md

 2. **The plugin automatically runs** during build and generates:
    - `Colors.swift` - Type-safe enum with all your colors
    - `ColorThemes.swift` - Internal theme data

+#### What happens if ColorKitPlugin is set to "None"?

+If you don't assign the build plugin to your target:

+- ❌ **No static color properties**: `Colors.brandPrimary.color` won't be available
+- ❌ **Limited IDE autocompletion**: No compile-time validation for color names
+- ❌ **Manual fallbacks required**: Must use subscript access with fallbacks
+- ✅ **Dynamic access still works**: `Colors["brand-primary"]?.color` remains functional
+- ✅ **Runtime fallbacks active**: Missing colors still fallback to Color.gray

 ### Figma Token Format